Temperature Dependence of Heavy Quark Diffusion from (2+1)-flavor Lattice QCD: Lattice QCD results on the chromo-electric and chromo-magnetic correlators

 The chromo-magnetic correlation function is scheme and scale dependent already at 1-loop level.
 Since all the perturbative calculations of the chromo-magnetic spectral function used in this work are in the $\MS$ scheme \cite{Bouttefeux:2020ycy}, it is important to know the matching between the GF and $\MS$.
 This matching has been calculated at 1-loop \cite{delaCruz:2024cix,Brambilla:2023vwm}: \be G_B^{\MS}(\tau T,\mu)=G_B^{\rm{GF}}(\tau T,\mu_{F})\left[1-\gamma_0g_{\MS}^2(\mu)\left(\ln\frac{\mu^2}{4\mu_F^2}+\gamma_{\rm{E}}\right)\right]\,, \ee where $\gamma_0=3/(8\pi^2)$ is the leading anomalous dimension and $\gamma_{\rm{E}}=0.5772156649$ is the Euler-Mascheroni constant.
 To improve the conversion and to account for unknown higher-loop effects and multiple logarithmic corrections, we can extend Eq.~\eqref{eq:GFtoMS_leading} to \cite{Altenkort:2024spl}:

 In this study, we convert the continuum extrapolated results for $G_B^{\rm{GF}}(\tau T,\mu_{F})$ to the $\MS$ scheme using the above equations, and then perform the $\tau_F$ extrapolation.
 Unlike Ref.~\cite{Altenkort:2024spl}, we do not use the physical scheme for $G_B$ introduced in \cite{Laine:2021uzs,Bouttefeux:2020ycy}, since comparison with weak coupling calculations and the extraction of $\kappa_B$ can be entirely performed within the $\MS$ scheme.
+However, an extra step is needed to obtain the final physical value $\kappa_B$ from these correlators.
+We will discuss this in more detail in Sec.~\ref{subsec:spectral_B}.

 For the numerical calculation of the matching factor, we use the $g_{\MS}^2$ perturbative results up to five loops calculated with RunDec package, with $\LMS=0.339$ GeV and $N_f=3$.
 This way to evaluate $g_{\MS}^2$ will be used throughout this paper.
 We need to choose the $\MS$ renormalization scale $\mu$ such that the logarithmic corrections do not become too large.
-In this study, we consider four choices: $\mu=2$, $3$, $4$, and $5$ GeV, and find that for these values the logarithmic corrections are never too large to be of concern.
+In this study, and for temperatures $T\neq 10$ Gev, we consider four choices: $\mu=2$, $3$, $4$, and $5$ GeV, and find that for these values the logarithmic corrections are never too large to be of concern.
+For the highest temperature $T=10$ GeV, the logarithmic corrections are already large, so only for this temperature, we will consider a higher $\MS$ scale of $\mu=50$ GeV.
 Fig.~\ref{fig:matching_factor} shows the matching factor $Z_{\rm{match}}(\mu,\mu_{F})$ for these four choices of $\mu$, plotted as a function of $\sqrt{8\tau_F}/r_1$.
 The change in $\mu$ mostly amounts to the overall shift in the value of the matching coefficient, and does not change its $\tau_F$-dependence in the flow time window specified in Eq.~\eqref{eq:extrap_range}, which is indicated by the gray band in Fig.~\ref{fig:matching_factor}.
 As a consequence, the curvature of $G_B^{\rm{GF}}(\tau T,\mu_{F})$, which encodes the value of $\kappa_B$, remains practically unchanged by a global rescaling such that $\kappa_B$ turns out as $\mu$-independent within errors.